kf1375/Simple_Gesture_Detection/README.md

 - The drawing duration is between 500ms to 2000ms.

-Now we can implement the following rules with a state machine to detect "V" gestures.
+Now we can implement this rules with a state machine to detect "V" gestures.